GitoriousLispBackup/eql/Qt_EQL/README.txt

     ALTERNATIVE 2: Slime

-        in your ".emacs" file, point your inferior Lisp program to Qt_EQL (instead of EQL):
+        1) in your ".emacs" file, point your inferior Lisp program to Qt_EQL (instead of EQL):

            (setq inferior-lisp-program "~/eql/Qt_EQL/Qt_EQL")

+        2) to run the program (manually, because Slime needs to be loaded first), do:

+           (trafficlight:run)

 --